jlagetz/accountability_datacleaning/state/fl/voters/docs/fl_voters_diary.md

 ## Download

-The raw data from the disk can be downloaded from the Workshop’s AWS server.
+The raw data from the disk can be downloaded.

 ``` r
 aws_info <- get_bucket_df(